FurqanRaufHere/MultiAgent-Chatbot/README.md

 - LLM calls may incur usage costs.
 The project includes rule-based fallbacks to allow offline testing and reduce calls.
 - Avoid committing your `.env` or API keys to source control.
 Add `.env` to `.gitignore`.

-## Contribution & Contact

-- Contributions welcome: open an issue or PR with a focused change.
-Keep changes small and testable.
-- If you want help adding a new feature (web UI, advanced memory filtering), say what you want and I can implement it.

----

-If you'd like, I can also:
-- Add a `.env.example` file with the required keys.
-- Add a `CONTRIBUTING.md` and a minimal test harness that runs `main.py` headless and asserts expected outputs.
-- Generate a short architecture diagram or sequence flow for the planning->execution->synthesis pipeline.

-Tell me which of those you'd like next and I'll add it.

 ## Scripts & What They Do

 - **`python main.py`**: Run the predefined automated test scenarios.